Lucy-writer/Test_Stuff/USAGE-GUIDE.md

 # Using s2n-tls

-s2n-tls is a C library, and is built using Make.
+s2n-tls is a C library, and you build it using using Make.
 To clone the latest copy of s2n-tls from git use:

 ```shell